aws-samples/sample-data-consistency-with-genai-text-to-sql-amazon-nova/README.md

-# Data Consistency with GenAI: The Case for Text-to-SQL Solution Using Amazon Nova
+# Build a Text-to-SQL solution for data consistency in generative AI using Amazon Nova

 This repository contains the code and resources for implementing a Text-to-SQL solution using Amazon Nova LLMs as described in the AWS Blog post of the same name.